-- Excellent prices (pricing is also straightforward and transparent).
+- Pricing is straightforward and transparent

-- Convenient subscription plans making recording contacts easy.
+- Convenient subscription plans

-- HSA and FSA debit cards accepted.
+- HSA and FSA debit cards accepted

-- Hubble’s own contacts are made from an older material.
+- Contacts made from an older material

 Hubble offers its own brand of contact lenses at very low prices, shipped directly to your door.
 Suitable for many but not all.